alexbassy/stopthebus/README.md

 ### Cloudflare worker

-Cloudflare worker routes live in `/src/workers` and can be built with `yarn build-worker` and published with `yarn publish`
+Cloudflare worker routes live in `/src/workers` and can be built with `yarn worker:build` and published with `yarn worker:publish`